These dinners are a benefit of membership and are for members and their guests. They have become a must-attend event on the Ballarat calendar.

-Pictured: guests mingling on the streets of Sovereign Hill
+Pictured: Guests mingling on the streets of Sovereign Hill

-A fresh format Round Table Dinner featuring a progressive-style dinner against a backdrop of Sovereign Hill streetscapes was a wonderful celebration of our region and a big hit with the crowd of 150 members and guests.
+A fresh Round Table Dinner format featuring a progressive-style dinner against a backdrop of Sovereign Hill streetscapes was a wonderful celebration of our region and a big hit with the crowd of 150 members and guests.
 The weather gods smiled on us as we enjoyed a selection of beautiful regional produce on a stunning March evening.

-MC Stuart Benjamin entertained guests throughout the evening with his light-hearted banter and was kept in check only by the skill of the Sovereign Hill actors who kept guests moving in a timely manner between venues.
+Emcee Stuart Benjamin entertained guests throughout the evening with his light-hearted banter and was kept in check only by the skill of the Sovereign Hill actors who kept guests moving in a timely manner between venues.
 The evening featured a gold pour and a chance to hear from selected local producers who shared their stories while guests enjoyed the product of their labour

 Guest speaker Andrew Prior of Queenie's Food Tours spoke about his passion for quality produce and told guests about his plans to start a regional food tour in the Ballarat region.

 Thank you to our sponsor for the evening, Sovereign Hill.
-Thank you also to our featured regional producers: Sher Wagyu, Meredith Dairy, Tuki (Trout Farm), Springhill Farm, Mount Prospect Produce, and Michael Unwin Wines.
+Thank you also to our featured regional producers Sher Wagyu, Meredith Dairy, Tuki (Trout Farm), Springhill Farm, Mount Prospect Produce, and Michael Unwin Wines.

 December 2013 – Janet Dore